DLHLP2020/hw1-speech-recognition/README.md

 - If your model is larger than GitHub’s maximum capacity (100MB), you can upload your model to another cloud service (e.g. Dropbox).
 However, your shell script files should be able to download the model automatically.
 For a tutorial on how to do this using Dropbox, please click [this link](https://docs.google.com/presentation/d/1SsIeIij9ZOEN_TGdbAS1oWcI6bT1uSTI6b5__u2wdDc/edit?usp=sharing).

 # Q&A
-If you have any problems related to HW1, you may
-- Use TA hours (please check [course website](http://speech.ee.ntu.edu.tw/~tlkagk/courses_DLHLP20.html) for time/location)
+- Comment your question in [this post](https://www.facebook.com/notes/deep-learning-for-human-language-processing-2020spring/hw1-qa/792120354630460/)
 - Contact TAs by e-mail ([dlhlp.ta@gmail.com](mailto:dlhlp.ta@gmail.com))
-- Post your question in the comment section of [this post](https://www.facebook.com/notes/deep-learning-for-human-language-processing-2020spring/hw1-qa/792120354630460/)